 As the Congressional vote to authorize force against Iraq approached, the President and Administration officials raised the specter of a nuclear attack by Iraq.
 13 The President subsequently received from Congress on October 11, 2002, a joint resolution for the use of force in Iraq.
 14 Based on the intelligence findings in the National Intelligence Estimate provided to Congress by the Administration, the resolution stated that Iraq posed a "continuing threat" to the United States by, among other things, "actively seeking a nuclear weapons capability."
-15 noncompliance.
-Once again, the President asserted his reluctance to take military action.
-Upon signing the resolution, the President stated: "I have not ordered the use of force.
-I hope the use of force will not become necessary."
-On November 8, 2002, the United Nations Security Council adopted UN Resolution 1441, which stipulated that Iraq was required to readmit UN weapons inspectors under more stringent terms than required by previous UN Resolutions.
-17
+15

-The President's focus then moved on to the United Nations in an effort to persuade the UN to approve renewed weapons inspections in Iraq and sanctions for
+The President's focus then moved on to the United Nations in an effort to persuade the UN to approve renewed weapons inspections in Iraq and sanctions for significant quantities of uranium government has learned that Saddam Hussein recently sought from Africa."